 - 10.1.
 All residency programs should have written guidelines for resident leave processes including how to request leave.
 Guidelines must be consistently applicable to all residents in the program. - 10.2.
-Program managers are responsible for monitoring and tracking resident leaves in MedHub and the Kronos systems. - 10.3.
+Program managers are responsible for monitoring and tracking resident leave in MedHub and the Kronos systems. - 10.3.
 Residents and fellows are prohibited from exiting their training before the official end date.
 All requests to leave early must be reviewed and approved by the program director and associate dean/DIO.

-POLICY NUMBER GME-17

-EFFECTIVE DATE 07/01/2023

-PAGE(S) 03

-SUPERSEDES 04/01/2011
+AA MOREHOUSE SCHOOL OF MEDIINE POLICY NUMBER GME-17 4 GRADUATE MEDICAL EDUCATION POLICIES AND PROCEDURES EFFECTIVE DATE 07/01/2023 PAGE(S) 03 SUBJECT RESIDENT AND FELLOW PROMOTION POLICY SUPERSEDES 04/01/2011